realivanivani/realivanivani.github.io/_pages/about.md

 ---

 ![An astronaut looking at a huge DNA double helix in space](/images/dna_in_space.jfif){: .align-right width="300px"}

 👨‍💻  I'm a Data Scientist and Analyst with a PhD in Bioinformatics and Computational Chemistry from University of Barcelona.

+💼  My work experience range from research in academia, data analytics in humanitarian sector to data science in automotive industry.

 🧬  My research topics were mostly in the world of Molecular Dynamics of DNA and proteins, Quantum Mechanics calculations, drug-discovery, force-field parameterization and experimental validation.

-💼  My work experience range from research in academia, data analytics in humanitarian sector to data science in automotive industry.

 💻  I am also interested in advances in Machine Learning, Statistics and Computer Vision.

-📝  Constantly adding blogs and posts about the new projects that I did or new things that I've learned on my journey of becoming a true full-stack Data Wizard
+📝  I'm constantly adding blogs and posts about the new projects that I did or new things that I've learned on my journey of becoming a true full-stack Data Wizard

 # Selected Experience